gregpalmr/airflow-dcos-package/README.md

 - Add a DC/OS CLI command line interface to the service.
 - Add deployment plans to the service.
 - Add a tutorial on how to modify the default docker image to include user artifacts and applications.
+- Add a tutorial on how to deploy this service in an air-gaped or offline environment.